mubashiralam/Final/README.md

 Add your name to the end of whatever room you do so it's easy to identify what room you try to change.

 But essentially just copy and paste hall1NKev to a new section, rename it to Hall1"YourName" and add in whatever you want there.
 But the foundations should be set.

+Sometime over the next few days, I'm going to make a small map.
+With maybe 2 or 3 rooms for each of us, they'll be named so it'll be easier to do.

+If you come up with any story ideas or anything, let me know.